tmabraham/Trans-CycleGAN/README.md

 # Trans-CycleGAN
-A convolution-fre, transformer-only version of the CycleGAN framework
+A convolution-free, transformer-only version of the CycleGAN framework